sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 ## Gentle Update Reminders

-While Sparkle's standard UI tries to provide update reminders to the user at opportune times, the gentle update reminder APIs allow developers to provide and customize update reminders in a more gentle way.
+While Sparkle's standard UI tries to provide update reminders to the user at opportune times, the gentle update reminder APIs in Sparkle 2.2 and later allow developers to provide and customize update reminders in a more flexible way.

-**Note**: This article is for Sparkle 2.2, which is currently in beta.

-### About Update Checks
+### Scheduled Update Checks

 Once Sparkle has permission to check for updates automatically, it is programmed to schedule update checks on a regular basis defined by the [`SUScheduledCheckInterval`](/documentation/customization/) setting.
 Sparkle handles this automatically without polling your server too often and by ensuring that users receive updates in a timely manner.